Here is a bunch of knitting abbreviations or a so-called knitting dictionary for you of the most commonly used knitting phrases.

 SKPO – knit 1, yarn fwd, slip 1 stitch, knit 1 stitch, pass the slipped stitch over (1 stitch is decreased).

-sk2po – Slip 1 stitch, knit 2 stitches tog, pass the slipped stitch over (2 stitches are decreased).
+sk2po – Slip 1 stitch, knit 2 stitches tog, and pass the slipped stitch over (2 stitches are decreased).

 SKP – sl, k, psso; 1 st dec

-SSK – Slip the next stitch and then the following one knitwise, insert the left needle into the front of the 2 slipped stitches and knit them together (see link below).
+SSK – Slip the next stitch and then the following one knitwise, insert the left needle into the front of the 2 slipped stitches, and knit them together (see link below).

-SSP – Slip the next stitch and then the following one knitwise, return the slipped stitches to the left needle.
+SSP – Slip the next stitch and then the following one knitwise, and return the slipped stitches to the left needle.

 SSSK – sl, sl, sl, k these 3 sts tog.

-ssk – slip, slip, knit
+ssk – slip, slip, knit.
+Slip, slip, knit these 2 stitches together—a decrease

 sl st – slip stitch(es)